1995–96 Football League: Second Division

 Following back-to-back relegations, Swindon Town took a turn in the right direction by sealing the Division Two title with 92 points and securing a return to Division One in their first full season under manager Steve McMahon.
 They were joined in promotion by their local rivals Oxford United, who finished runners-up.
 The final promotion place was won by Bradford City, who won at Wembley for the first time in their history with a 2-0 triumph over Notts County in the playoff final.
 Crewe Alexandra were beaten in the semi-finals for a second successive season.
 Blackpool finished third and were also beaten in the playoff semi-finals, which was quickly followed by the dismissal of manager Sam Allardyce despite having come closer than any other Blackpool manager to regaining the second tier place which Blackpool had last held in 1978.

 Down at the bottom end of the table, Hull City dropped into the fourth tier for the first time in more than a decade, having won just five league games all season.
 Debt-ridden Brighton, whose chairman Bill Archer came under fire from fans over his plans to sell the Goldstone Ground and groundshare with another club, went down in 23rd place.
 Swansea City went down after being managed by four different men in the same season, with Liverpool legend Jan Molby taking over as player-manager before relegation was confirmed in hope of bringing some long-awaited success to the South Wales side.
 Carlisle United's disappointing return to the third tier of the English league ended in instant relegation as they occupied the fourth and final relegation place.

-York City, who beat the drop at Carlisle's expense, made the headlines in the autumn with a shock 3-0 win over a Manchester United side, who finished the season as Premier League champions and FA Cup winners, in the first leg of the League Cup second round.
-This would prove to be the only time that the double winners lost a competitive game at home all season.
-York went on to eliminate their illustrious opponents from the competition, as a 3-1 United win at Bootham Crescent in the return leg was not enough to save Alex Ferguson's team from suffering a humiliating exit from the competition.
+York City, who avoided relegation at Carlisle’s expense, made headlines in the autumn with a surprising 3-0 win over Manchester United—who would go on to finish the season as Premier League champions and FA Cup winners—in the first leg of the League Cup second round.
+This was the only competitive home defeat United suffered all season.
+Despite a 3-1 win at Bootham Crescent in the return leg, United were eliminated from the competition, marking a notable upset under Alex Ferguson.